2008 CALIFORNIA BILL INFORMATION

 or immediately preceding, the termination of a lease or other

-person or private entity with whom a live animal is involuntarily
+any person or private entity with whom a live animal is

-deposited to immediately transfer the animal to any animal
+involuntarily deposited to immediately transfer the animal to any

-control agency or shelter for proper care and attention, or to notify
+animal control agency or shelter for proper care and attention, or

-animal control officials for the purpose of retrieving the animal.
+to notify animal control officials for the purpose of retrieving the

 Amended in Senate, April 22, 2008 to require the recipient of an